jubilee23/GOVERNMENT-GRANT-ANALYSIS/README.md

 #### N/B This dataset spans from 1991-2024, providing a comprehensive view of the grant given by government over three(3) decades.
 However for the purpose of this summary, we will focus on the most recent years, 2023-2024.

 ## PROJECT OBJECTIVES
-How the Grant Was Allocated
+How the Grant Was Allocated:

 The grants were strategically distributed across multiple categories based on business needs and project focus.
 Key areas include:

 1. Demonstration Projects - Focused on practical implementation of business concepts, receiving the largest share of the funds.
 2. Research and Development (R&D) - Aimed at fostering innovation and technological advancements.
 3. Ecosystem Building - Investments in interconnected systems to support industries collectively.
 4. Technology Feasibility - Assessing the practicality of emerging solutions before scaling.
 Allocation reflects a balanced approach, emphasizing both immediate impact and long-term innovation.
 ________________________________________
-Who the Grant Was Allocated To
+Who the Grant Was Allocated To:

 The recipients of the grants were diverse, ranging from small startups to large institutions.
 Key groups include:

 1. Early-Stage Companies - Businesses in their nascent stages were prioritized to ensure a strong foundation for growth.
 2. Universities and Research Centers - Academic institutions received significant funding to drive innovation and experimental projects.
 3. Utilities - Focused on infrastructure and essential services, receiving the largest share of the grants.